Sardarilal Mathradas Nanda

 Promoted to flag rank in May 1962, Nanda was appointed the Deputy Chief of the Naval Staff.
 As DCNS, he played an important role in the development of Goa as a naval base.
 In 1964, he took over as the managing director of Mazagon Dock Limited.
 In 1966, he was appointed Flag Officer Commanding Indian Fleet and then Flag Officer Bombay in 1968.
 The Bombay command was upgraded and Nanda took over as the first Flag Officer Commanding-in-Chief Western Naval Command in the rank of vice admiral.
 On 1 March 1970, he took command as the seventh Chief of the Naval Staff.
 Under his command, the Navy attacked Karachi with missile boats and bombarded ports in East Pakistan with aircraft of INS Vikrant, apart from successfully enforcing naval blockades on two fronts.
-He was awarded the Padma Vibhushan, the second highest civilian award, and awards for distinguished service – the Param Vishisht Seva Medal and the Ati Vishisht Seva Medal.
+He was awarded the Padma Vibhushan, the second-highest civilian award, and awards for distinguished service – the Param Vishisht Seva Medal and the Ati Vishisht Seva Medal.

 Early life and education

-Nanda was born on 10 October 1915 to Mathra Das, an office superintendent at the workshop of the Port Trust in Manora, and Pooran Devi.
+Nanda was born on 10 October 1915 to Mathra Das, an office superintendent at the workshop of the Port Trust in Manora, Karachi and Pooran Devi.
 His parents were from villages near Gujranwala in the Punjab Province.
 He was born in a Punjabi Hindu Khatri family.
 He was raised on Manora Island at the entrance to the Port of Karachi.
 He was the eldest of seven children – three boys and four girls.
 He attended a primary school on the island and then the N J High School in Karachi.
 He worked for the Port and Pilotage department at Manora after finishing his schooling.

 After the outbreak of World War II, he applied for a commission in the Royal Indian Naval Volunteer Reserve (RINVR).
 He appeared before a selection board in Bombay in September 1941.
 Successful in the written test and the interview, he was commissioned in the RINVR on 11 October 1941 as an acting sub-lieutenant in the Executive Branch.